orbitartprint/bballorbit/src/blog/content/transition-offense.md

 > A bad transition is still better than a perfect half-court set.

-Every coach talks about playing fast - but few teams actually do.
+Every coach talks about playing fast, but few teams actually do.
 Transition isn’t just about speed; it’s about **reaction**, **intention**, and **freedom**.
 When your team learns to push the ball, attack early, and make quick decisions, everything changes - the energy, the confidence, and the way your players see the game.